Factbox: Activists and politicians mourn John Lewis' death

 Senator Kamala Harris

-“Our conscience, he was a griot of this modern age, one who

-saw its hatred but fought ever towards the light,” said “And never once did he begrudge sharing its beauty.
-I loved him & will miss him.”

-Reporting by Trevor Hunnicutt in New York and Patricia Zengerle in Washington; Writing by Gerry Doyle; Editing by William Mallard
+Reporting by Trevor Hunnicutt and Peter Szekely in New York and Lucia Mutikani, Patricia Zengerle and Chris Prentice in Washington; Writing by Gerry Doyle; Editing by William Mallard and Sonya Hepinstall